explainers-by-googlers/cross-origin-storage/README.md

 The permission prompt must clearly display the file's name to ensure users understand what file they are being asked to store or retrieve.
 The goal is to strike a balance between providing sufficient technical details and maintaining user-friendly simplicity.

-An **access permission** will be shown every time the `navigator.crossOriginStorage.requestFileHandle(hash, { name })` method is called with two arguments, which can happen to check for existence of the file and to obtain the handle to then get the actual file.
+An **access permission** will be shown every time the `navigator.crossOriginStorage.requestFileHandle(hash, { name })` method is called without the `create` option set to `true`, which can happen to check for existence of the file and to obtain the handle to then get the actual file.
 The `name` will be part of the permission text.
 User-agents can decide to allow this on every visit, or to explicitly ask upon each access attempt.

 ```
 example.com wants to access the file "large file" stored in your browser.